CarlosFaccelli26/Bread-Butter-Milestone/README.md

 **Cloning repository**
 * *Cloning from github*
-    - First of all we log in in [GitHub](https://github.com/) and find the repo that we want to clone in this case will be [Bread and butter](https://github.com/CarlosFaccelli26/Bread-Butter-Milestone), chose the option of code and then open with github as I show the next picture
+    - First of all we log in in [GitHub](https://github.com/) and find the repo that we want to clone in this case will be [Bread and butter](https://github.com/CarlosFaccelli26/Bread-Butter-Milestone), chose the option of code and then open with github as I show the next picture:
       ![Github cloning](static/images/screenshots/github-cloning.png)
-    - After click on that button a window will pop up asking us if we want to open with github desktop_view_project
+    - After click on that button a window will pop up asking us if we want to open with github desktop_view_project.
       ![Github cloning 2](static/images/screenshots/github-cloning-2.png)
-      Once this step is done a new window will open with a few options
+      Once this step is done a new window will open with a few options:
       ![Github cloning 3](static/images/screenshots/github-cloning3.png)
-    - Finally the project will be clone in our desktop
+    - Finally the project will be clone in our desktop.
       ![Githbu cloning 4](static/images/screenshots/github-cloning4.png)
-    - Once we have cloned the project we need to install all the requirements that the project is based on to do this we need to type in the terminal: **pip3 install requirements.txt** and all the dependencies used on the project will be installed.
+    - Once we have cloned the project we need to install all the requirements that the project is based on.
+To do this, we just need to type in the terminal: **pip3 install requirements.txt** and all the dependencies used on the project will be installed.

 # Credits